palveeen22/palveeen22/README.md

 FrontEnd Developer and  Petroleum  Engginer.
 ----------------------------

-I am a frontend developer with a specialization in React and Tailwind CSS, and I am deeply committed to delivering excellent user experiences by leveraging infrastructure as code and User interface.
-My passion is to write high-quality, maintainable, and well-tested code that meets the highest standards of software development.
-I am always eager to learn new concepts and technologies, and I consistently devote time to studying and improving my skills.
-When I'm not coding, you can find me surfing , improving designing skills, and creating music.
+As a full-stack developer, I specialize in frontend development using React.js and have experience with Tailwind CSS.
+I focus on creating great user experiences and prioritize writing high-quality, maintainable, and thoroughly tested code.
+I'm always eager to learn new technologies and programming languages to enhance my skills.
+Outside of coding, I enjoy surfing, improving my design skills, and creating music.

 * 🌍  I'm based in Jakarta, ID
 * 🧠  I'm learning everything JavaScript